Chiamakaj/eos2ta5_ersilia_model_validation/README.md

 	|Test set II |   41  |       11      |        30         |
 	|Test set III|   740 |       30      |       710         |

-- The original modle was used to carry out this task.
+- The original model was used to carry out the same task that was replicated here and the same dataset was also used.
 This model implementation can be found [here](https://github.com/Abdulk084/CardioTox/blob/master/README.md)

-- The implemetation was carried out on Ubuntu 20.04 and python 3.8.
+- The implementation was carried out on Ubuntu 20.04 and python 3.8.
 The initial implementation by the original authors was don on Ubuntu 20.04 and python 3.7.7

 - These are the steps followed to setup the environment for cardiotox using Ubuntu 20.04 and python 3.8
 	- download environment.yml file at [here](https://github.com/Abdulk084/CardioTox/blob/master/environment.yml)